tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>The subtypeLiteral term may not be applied to Collection objects.
-However, the Description term in the Content Coverage Vocabulary may add further description to a Collection object.</td>
+			<td>The subtypeLiteral term MUST NOT be applied to Collection objects.
+However, the Description term in the Content Coverage Vocabulary might add further description to a Collection object.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>